abramscris/Mapping_Earthquakes/README.md

 ## Results

-To see the described website page, click on the [link](https://abramscris.github.io/Mapping_Earthquakes/).

 Each earthquake is visually represented by a circle and color, where a higher magnitude will have a larger diameter and will be darker in color.
 In addition, each earthquake has a popup marker that, when clicked, shows the magnitude of the earthquake and the location of the earthquake.
 The map has three views: